Types and Levels of Spinal Cord Injury

 Learn about the sections of the spine, types of spinal cord injuries, and possible recovery outcomes.

-Complete and Incomplete Spinal Cord Injuries
+Cervical Spinal Cord Injuries

-A complete spinal cord injury causes permanent damage to the area of the spinal cord that is affected.
+- A complete spinal cord injury causes permanent damage to the area of the spinal cord that is affected.
 Paraplegia or tetraplegia are results of complete spinal cord injuries.

-An incomplete spinal cord injury refers to partial damage to the spinal cord.
+- An incomplete spinal cord injury refers to partial damage to the spinal cord.
 The ability to move and the amount of feeling depends on the area of the spine injured and the severity of the injury.
 Outcomes are based on a patient’s health and medical history.